ldaniels528/broadway-v1/README.md

 tools like <a href="http://storm.apache.org/" target="storm">Apache Storm</a>, which excels at processing streams of data but is not specifically geared toward processing one-off files.

+## Getting the Code

+Broadway is currently pre-alpha quality software, and although it will currently run simple topologies, there's still some work to do before it can be made available to the general public.
+The current ETA is to have the code ready for action by the end of January 2015.

 ## Creating a Topology